Ethernet Switching on Chassis Cluster

 Benefits of Ethernet Switching on Chassis Cluster

-Enables Ethernet switching functionality on both nodes of a chassis cluster and provides the option to configure the Ethernet ports on either node for family Ethernet switching.
+Enables Ethernet switching functionality on both nodes of a chassis cluster and allows Ethernet ports on either node to be configured with family ethernet-switching.

 See Also

-Example: Configuring Switch Fabric Interfaces to Enable Switching in Chassis Cluster Mode on a Security Device
+Example: Configure Switch Fabric Interfaces to Enable Switching

 This example shows how to configure switching fabric interfaces to enable switching in chassis cluster mode.